 No strict or permanent assignment of seats - people can take up a desk of their choice from what’s available.

 With offices reopening and people returning to the workplace, concepts such as hoteling and hot desking are gaining momentum in the hybrid workplace scenario.
 While we have already covered hoteling, it is time to explore hot desking.

 Originating in the 16th century to utilize bunk beds on ships, hot bunking as it was known was quite popular.
 Sailors working in rotational shifts would share the bunks.
 As for offices, hot desking became a thing in the 1990s as employees would take whichever seats were available to them.
 Like all management theories, hotdesking became an in-thing for multiple reasons.
 Of which the three most popular ones are:

-Improved interdepartmental rapport strengthens relationships and promotes teamwork.
+Improved inter-departmental rapport strengthens relationships and promotes teamwork.
 It also provides a crucial insight into the functioning of other teams.
 Believers, thus, say hot desking fosters a more collaborative work atmosphere and boosts overall productivity.
-Surveys prove that 70% of managers and 87% of employees say flexible work arrangements increased their productivity.
+Surveys prove that 70% of managers and 87% of employees say flexible work arrangements increase productivity.

 More often than not, a certain percentage of your workplace goes unutilized for various reasons.
 Here are utilization rates in the pre-COVID era with remote work at its pinnacle.

 It isn’t just space - it’s cost.
 It could be significant to have multiple offices or pay-per-seat in a shared workspace.
 Hot desking could save you that money.

 Say, the sales team is visiting once every week for reviews.
 They could use the desks of people not in the office that day.
 You think it would be chaotic?
 Absolutely not – if you use technology to book desks and have it integrated with your attendance systems.